Bounds for the annealed return probability on large finite percolation clusters: Introduction

 The asymptotics of the integrated density of states (IDS) of the graph Laplacian on percolation subgraphs of the Euclidean lattice has recently been studied in the subcritical phase by Kirsch and M\"uller [\ref{kirsch}], and the supercritical phase by M\"uller and Stollmann [\ref{muesto}].
 The question of the IDS' asymptotics in the critical phase was left open.
-For the two-dimensional Euclidean lattive, we present upper and lower polynomial bounds.
-More generally, we find polynomial bounds for the expected return probability on finite critical percolation clusters on any planar transitive unimodular graph.
+For the two-dimensional Euclidean lattice, we present upper and lower polynomial bounds (Theorem \ref{theo:2}) for general invariant percolation.
+More generally, we find polynomial bounds for the expected return probability on finite critical percolation clusters on any planar transitive unimodular graph (Theorem \ref{theo:3}).
 The upper estimates also hold in the non-planar case.
-For homogeneous trees, this bound is strong enough to prove a difference in the asymptotics of the expected return probability if compared with the incipient infinite cluster [\ref{baku}].\\
+For homogeneous trees, this bound proves to be sharp if the asymptotic type of decay of the cluster size' probability density function is known (Theorem \ref{theo:lower}).
+Furthermore, improved bounds for the number of open clusters per vertex [\ref{grim_num}] in terms of the expected return probability are found (Theorem \ref{theo:num}).\\

 The method from which these bounds are derived are comparison theorems for random walks on finite graphs.
-For the upper bound, the speciality here is the comparison of {\em all} the eigenvalues of the transition matrices.
+For the upper bound, the main idea is the comparison of {\em all} the eigenvalues of the transition matrices.
 Taking into account the whole spectrum instead of only the spectral gap leads to an additional polynomially decreasing prefactor in front of the exponentially converging return probability.
-For the {\em expected} return probability another integration over all finite random clusters is involved.
-As in critical percolation the corresponding cluster size distribution is heavy-tailed, i.e. integral moments do not exist [\ref{timar}].
+For the {\em expected} return probability an additional integration over all finite random clusters is involved.
+As in critical percolation, the corresponding cluster size distribution is heavy-tailed, i.e. integral moments do not exist [\ref{timar}].
 The result is a polynomial decay in time.
 For this decay the additional prefactor is an essential improvement.\\